 Many management teams choose the Cause Mapping Method of conducting a root cause analysis.
-Cause Mapping is a simple and efficient 3-step method which employs the use of an easy to read a visual map.
+Cause Mapping is a simple and efficient 3-step method that employs the use of an easy-to-read visual map.
 Like the Fishbone method, this also works to establish a cause and effect relationship between variables in order to find the primary problem.
 The basic hierarchy of the Cause Mapping method involves:

 - A concise definition of the primary problem, and how it affects the goals of the organization

 - Create solutions in the form of actionable strategies to implement